INDIANA ART ASSOCIATION SHOW/EXHIBIT GUIDELINES

 ● Please make arrangements to have your artwork picked up if you are unable to do so.
 If someone else is picking up your artwork, please notify either the IAA president or treasurer ahead of time (a phone call will do).
 For your safety we will not release artwork to just anyone.

-Amount of Spring Show and Open Arts awards are based on the number of entries received.
+Amount of Annual Show and Open Arts awards are based on the number of entries received.

 We cannot list our award amounts in advance.
 The more entries we receive—the better the awards.

-If you would like to be listed in our Spring Show or Open Arts programs as a PATRON, you may
+If you would like to be listed in our Annual Show or Open Arts programs as a PATRON, you may

 donate as little as $5.
 These donations help cover costs and awards for our Spring and Open Arts shows.
 The entry form provides this option and all donations are appreciated.